Divpeter/DSD2024.github.io/README.md

   + Chinese name : Ang Gao
   + Position : PM (Waiting for a team leader in UTAD to lead the project together)/Programmer
   + About me :
-    + research interest in Knowledging Tracing
+    + research interest including Knowledge Tracing
     + strong passion for coding
     + easygoing and determined